sbseltzer/kioku-srs/MODEL.md

     /my-addon-folder
       /.git - CONSIDER - It would be nice if addons could be versioned with git.
 Forked or otherwise.
       .version - Implementation version for this addon.
-This is checked against the device .version file for ABI compatibility. info.(config) - Contains stuff like plugin dependency, where it came from, permissions, etc. manifest.(config) - Data-oriented install/uninstall information.
+This is checked against the device .version file for ABI compatibility. info.(config) - Contains stuff like plugin dependency, where it came from, permissions, what kind of mod it is, etc. manifest.(config) - Data-oriented install/uninstall information.
       options.(config) - Specialized options available to client. startup.(script) - This is executed when the SRS server launches.